prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

 * Pass by reference.
 * Pointer indirection due to virtual-tables and other abstractions.

-In Rust, but has strong ownership model to avoid Garbage collection.
+Rust has strong ownership model to avoid Garbage collection.
 Rust don't have green-threads and hence there is no scheduler compiled into rust programs.
 Even if green-threads are supported in future versions of Rust, it is most likely an opt-in feature.
 Rust uses Mono-morphisation